 Failure to Receive a Bill - Waiver of Interest

-Failure to have sent or received a bill does not exempt the taxpayer from payment of all taxes, interest charges and collection costs, as per Connecticut General State Statues 12-130 and 12-146.
+Failure to have sent or received a bill does not exempt the taxpayer from payment of all taxes, interest charges and collection costs, as per Connecticut General State Statutes 12-130 and 12-146.
 Interest is charged on all late payments.
 There are no exceptions.
 You are responsible for obtaining your tax bill and paying it on time.
 There is not a charge for copies of tax bills.

 Motor Vehicle Clearances